Home

 The soldier, Jacob M. Younkin, was born on a farm near Kingwood, Somerset County, PA, in about 1840, the son of John M. and Laura (Minerd) Younkin.
 It is not known if he attended school, or what he did for fun, though he probably stayed close to home.
 It was later stated that he had "lived in what is known as the Mountain, and was probably never in Uniontown twice in his life" before the war.

 In about 1860, Jacob moved to nearby Normalville, Fayette County, PA.
-A year later, when the Civil War had been underway only a few months, he left home to enlist in the 85th PA Volunteer Infantry.
+A year later, when the Civil War had been underway only a few months, he left home to enlist in the 85th Pennsylvania Volunteer Infantry.
 He was mustered into the regiment on Nov.
 7, 1861 at Uniontown.
 The 85th trained there at Camp Fayette for a short time before marching toward the battle lines in Virginia.

 The Battle of Fair Oaks -- from an old Currier & Ives print

 During seven days of extended fighting, Union and Confederate losses totaled 11,000 men.
-The 85th PA Infantry itself had 87 casualties.
+The 85th Pennsylvania Infantry itself had 87 casualties.
 One of the dead was Jacob M. Younkin.
 How he was killed is unknown.

 The paperwork was in order.
 On April 4, 1863, the government approved Widow Sarah's pension, at a rate of $8 a month, retroactive to May 31, 1862, the date the soldier died.
+She thus received a windfall of a year's worth of payments.

-The monthly payments suddenly stopped five months later.
+The monthly checks suddenly stopped five months later.
 Something, or someone, was amiss.
-It turned out that officials had discovered something that Widow Sarah may never have been told -- that her husband was also married to a woman named Mary Jane ('Widow Mary Jane') and had a young son named Harvey Younkin living back home in the mountain.
+It turned out that officials had discovered something that Widow Sarah may never have been told -- that her husband was also married to a woman named Mary Jane ("Widow Mary Jane") and had a young son named J. Harvey Younkin living back home in the mountain.

 Confusion ensued.
 Investigations were launched.
 The dust did not settle for years.

-Documents and witnesses were furnished to show that the soldier had married a cousin, Mary Jane Christner (1841- ? ), the daughter of Levi and Catherine (Younkin) Christner.
-The marriage had taken place near Kingwood on June 26, 1859, about two years before the war began.
-Soonafter, the couple moved to near Normalville and "lived together as man and wife, and were so reputed in the Neighborhood."
+The marriage between Jacob and Mary Jane took place near Kingwood on June 26, 1859, about two years before the war began.
+Soonafter, the couple moved to near Normalville and "lived together as man and wife, and were so reputed in the Neighborhood," wrote one observer.
 Witnesses testified about the birth of the couple's one and only child, Harvey, in July 1860.
 Although Widow Mary Jane had since remarried, to one Daniel K. Grim, and died within a few years, her son Harvey had a legitimate claim to his late father's pension.

 Harvey's guardian, postmaster John W. Sherbondy of Normalville, wrote a rather blunt summary: